-American small businesses and nonprofits are facing an unprecedented economic disruption due to the COVID-19 outbreak.
+American renters, small businesses and nonprofits are facing an unprecedented economic disruption due to the COVID-19 outbreak.
 Congress provided funding relief through the CARES Act.
-This page provides information on the CARES Act along with a a summary of a number of programs that have been launched by state governments and local municipalities to assist businesses and nonprofits with specific.
-This page will be updated continually through this economic crisis to provide you with links to programs and resources you can investigate as a way to support your operations.
+This page provides information on the CARES Act along with a summary of a number of programs that have been launched by state governments and local municipalities to assist businesses and nonprofits with specific assistance.
+This page will be updated continually through this economic crisis to provide you with links to programs and resources you can investigate as a way to support your operations and renters.

 Eviction Diversion Programs are designed to keep residents who fall behind on their rent during the COVID-19 crisis in their homes.
 CLICK HERE for information and links to Eviction Diversion Programs in your state.

-The SBA also operates a direct emergency lending program, called Economic Disaster Loans (EIDL).
-Small businesses and nonprofits are eligible for up to $2 million in working capital loans.
-Applicants are also eligible for a loan advance of up to $10,000 in grants that can be used for providing paid sick leave, maintaining payroll, meeting increased costs, and other activities.
+The SBA also operates a direct lending program, called Economic Disaster Loans (EIDL).
+Under EIDL, small businesses and nonprofits are eligible for up to $150,000 in working capital loans directly from the SBA instead of a direct lender.
+Applicants are also eligible for an advance (grant) of up to $10,000.

 The interest rate is 3.75% for small businesses and 2.75% for nonprofits.